Hyperbolic contact symplectic lifts: Hyperbolicity of contact symplectic lifts

-Theorem~\vref{thm:S.S.prime} told us precisely when we can lift from a holomorphic scale symplectic map to a holomorphic contact morphism.
-We can turn this backwards, assuming only hyperbolicity of the target contact manifold: \begin{corollary} Suppose that \((M,V,v)\) and \((M',V',v')\) are Reeb manifolds and that \((M',V')\) is hyperbolic.
-Every contact morphism \(M\to M'\) is a Reeb morphism. \end{corollary} \begin{proof} Since \((M',V')\) is hyperbolic, \(v'\) has proper flow, {\sl i.e.} \((M',v',V')\) is a proper Reeb manifold.
+Theorem~\vref{thm:S.S.prime} characterises when a scale symplectic map lifts to a contact morphism.
+Conversely, contact hyperbolicity of the target contact manifold forces every contact morphism to respect the Reeb vector field: \begin{corollary} Suppose that \((M,V,v)\) and \((M',V',v')\) are Reeb manifolds.
+Suppose that \((M',V')\) is contact-hyperbolic and that \(M\) is connected.
+Every contact morphism \(M\to M'\) is a Reeb morphism. \end{corollary} \begin{proof} As \((M',V')\) is contact-hyperbolic, \(v'\) has proper flow, \ie \((M',v',V')\) is a proper Reeb manifold.
 Take a contact morphism \(M\xrightarrow{\Phi}M'\).
-Since the map \(\Phi\) does not increase pseudodistances, the contact structure of \(M\) is also hyperbolic.
+Since the map \(\Phi\) does not increase pseudodistances, \((M,V)\) is also contact-hyperbolic.
 Hence \((M,V,v)\) is also a proper Reeb manifold.
 So both Reeb manifolds arise from contact symplectic lifts \((M,V,v,S,\omega)\), \((M',V',v',S',\omega')\), unique up to isomorphism.
 By Theorem~\vref{Thm:Reeb-principal-bdle}, \(S\) and \(S'\) are Kobayashi hyperbolic.